samsymons/RedditKit/README.md

 ## Configuration

-You can configure various aspects of RedditKit's operation, including its default API endpoint and user agent.
+You can configure various aspects of RedditKit, including its default API endpoint and user agent.
 Check out the `RKClient` header file for more.

 **You should set your user agent to the name and version of your app, along with your reddit username.
 That way, if you ever have a buggy version of your app in the wild, the reddit admins will know who to contact.**